grafana/terraform-provider-grafana/website/docs/r/organization.html.md

   should be given `viewer` access to the organization.
 Note: users specified here must already exist in Grafana unless 'create_users' is set to true.

+A user can only be listed under one role-group for an organization, listing the same user under multiple roles will cause an error to be thrown.

 Note - Users specified for each role-group (`admins`, `editors`, `viewers`) should be listed in ascending alphabetical order (A-Z).
 By defining users in alphabetical order, Terraform is prevented from detecting unnecessary changes